-Christopher Palmer is an Assistant Professor of Finance at the MIT Sloan School of Management where he teaches corporate finance.
+Christopher Palmer is the Albert and Jeanne Clear Career Development Professor and an Assistant Professor of Finance at the MIT Sloan School of Management where he teaches corporate finance.
 His research focuses on how credit, real estate, and labor markets respond to periods of significant upheaval.
-Currently, his work studies frictions in mortgage and auto loan markets.